bixb922/crank-organ/doc-software/README.md

 Be sure to play any MIDI file at least once on your PC to see if it works.

+MIDI files without lengthy Meta messages are best.
+Use the ```compress_midi.py``` utility program to make the MIDI files lean and to compress them to almost one third of the original size.

 ## Adding and deleting MIDI tunes

 Use the [File Manager](#file-manager) to upload files to the /tunelib folder of the microcontroller.
 Both the File Manager and the Tunelib Editor can be used to delete files from the MIDI folder.

-MIDI files become visible in the Tune List after the next reboot, or after entering the Tunelib Editor once.
+MIDI files become visible after entering the Tunelib Editor once.

 You also can add MIDI files with ```mpremote cp``` to the /tunelib folder over USB.

 ## The Tunelib Editor (Tunelib Editor button on index page)